Documentation

 No account needed.
 Open the link the host sent you:

-- Type your name (it can appear on screen) and click Join.
+- Type your name (it can appear on screen).

 Guests who use OBS